wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * NDH = No Damage History
 * NMS = Navigation management system
 * NMU = Navigation management unit
+* NOTAM = Notice to Airmen - written notices issued by aviation authorities to alert pilots of hazards or other specific circumstances that may affect their safe navigation over a given area.
-* NTSB = National Transportation Safety Board.
-Investigates airplane accidents.
-Plays at most an advisory role in flightworthiness accreditation
+* NTSB = National Transportation Safety Board - the US government agency in charge of civilian transport accident investigations.
+While their main focus is on aviation incidents and accidents, they also investigate marine, highway, rail, and pipeline incidents and accidents.
+Plays an advisory role in flightworthiness accreditation
 * NVM = Nonvolatile memory.
 Digital memory that retains information through system shutdown

 <h2 id="O">O</h2>

-* OAT = Outside Air Temperature
+* OAT = Outside Air Temperature - the temperature measured outside the aircraft.
-* OBS = Omnibearing Selector – part of a VOR receiver system, which allows the pilot to select a course to or from a VOR station
+* OBS = Omnibearing Selector – part of a VOR receiver system which allows the pilot to select a course to or from a VOR station
 * OFUELWT = Zero Fuel Weight
 * OH = Overhaul
 * Omega = A very-low-frequency navigation system
+* Operating Limitations - Limits for an aircraft to operate safely.
+These are provided by the manufacturer and generally include airspeed, weight, pressure, and passenger and crew size.
 * Opitcal digitizer = Any device using a photosensor that can convert analog informatin to digital code
+* Overshoot - An expression used when landing takes place beyond the runway.
 * OXY = Oxygen system for passengers and crew

 <h2 id="P">P</h2>

+* Payload - The weight of what is carried by aircraft, including passengers, crew, cargo, etc.
 * Payload with Full Fuel = Useful Load – (minus) Usable Fuel
 * PBH = Power by the Hour.
 (Rolls Royce engines)
 * PC = Positive Control.
 (Trade name for Mooney Aircrft wing leveler)
 * PAR = Precision Approach Radar – a ground-radar based instrument approach which provides both horizontal and vertical guidance
 * Peak power output = The maximum transitter power output measured over a short time; usually used to rate pulse transmissions
-* PEP = Peak envelope power.
-A standard electronic rating of any AC source, including a radio transmitter
+* PEP = Peak Envelope Power - a standard electronic rating of any AC source, including a radio transmitter
+* PFD = Primary Flight Display - the main screen used by pilots in aircraft containing an electronic flight instrument system, usually to read data relating to airspeed, altitude, heading, and vertical speed.
+* PIC = <a href="https://www.aeroclass.org/pilot-in-command/" target="_blank" rel="noreferrer noopener">Pilot in Command</a> - the individual responsible for safe aircraft operations during flight.
+* PIREP = Pilot Report - a report a pilot gives to ATC describing actual weather conditions during a flight.
+* Pitch - The movement of an aircraft, that sees the nose rising and the tail falling or vice versa.
 * PNT = Paint
+* POH = Pilot’s Operating Handbook - an aircraft flight manual containing pertinent safety information.
 * port = Nautical usage adopted in aviation.
 The left side, as determined by an observer in the vehicle, when vehicle and observer are right side up, and observer is looking “forward” (in the normal direction of travel of the vessel or vehicle)
 * PPL = <a href="https://www.aeroclass.org/types-of-pilot-licenses/" target="_blank" rel="noreferrer noopener">Private Pilot License</a>
+* Primary radar outputs a radio signal and attempts to detect any reflection of that signal from an object, such as an airplane.
+It is common to avoid the word primary and just say radar when speaking about it.
 * PSI = Pounds per square inch
 * PTT = Push-to-talk (switch)
 * Pulse = A transmission of very brief duration used to carry information by using time measurement or as a series of pulses representing code